datastax/nodejs-driver/etc/cassandra-driver.api.md

     // (undocumented)
     eachRow(query: string, rowCallback: (n: number, row: Row) => void): void;
     // Warning: (ae-forgotten-export) The symbol "ArrayOrObject" needs to be exported by the entry point cassandra-rollup.d.ts
-    // Warning: (ae-forgotten-export) The symbol "QueryOptions" needs to be exported by the entry point cassandra-rollup.d.ts
     // Warning: (ae-forgotten-export) The symbol "ResultSet" needs to be exported by the entry point cassandra-rollup.d.ts execute(query: string, params?: ArrayOrObject, options?: QueryOptions): Promise<ResultSet>;
     // Warning: (ae-forgotten-export) The symbol "ValueCallback" needs to be exported by the entry point cassandra-rollup.d.ts